Lake Biwa

 Lake Biwa (琵琶湖, Biwa-ko) is the largest freshwater lake in Japan.
 It is located entirely within Shiga Prefecture (west-central Honshu), northeast of the former capital city of Kyoto.
 Lake Biwa is an ancient lake, over 4 million years old.
 It is estimated to be the 13th oldest lake in the world.
-Because of its proximity to Kyoto, references to Lake Biwa appear frequently in Japanese literature, particularly in poetry and in historical accounts of battles.
+Because of its proximity to the country's historical capital Kyoto, references to Lake Biwa appear frequently in Japanese literature, particularly in poetry and in historical accounts of battles.

 Name

-The name Biwako was established in the Edo period.
-There are various theories about the origin of the name Biwako, but it is generally believed to be so named because of the resemblance of its shape to that of a stringed instrument called the biwa.
-Kōsō, a learned monk of Enryaku-ji in the 14th century, gave a clue to the origin of the name Biwako in his writing: "The lake is the Pure land of the goddess Benzaiten because she lives on Chikubu Island and the shape of the lake is similar to that of the biwa, her favorite instrument."
+The name Biwa-ko was established in the Edo period.
+There are various theories about the origin of the name Biwa-ko, but it is generally believed to be so named because of the resemblance of its shape to that of a stringed instrument called the biwa, and indeed, they use the same kanji: 琵琶 (biwa).
+Kōsō, a learned monk of Enryaku-ji in the 14th century, gave a clue to the origin of the name Biwa-ko in his writing: "The lake is the Pure Land of the goddess Benzaiten because she lives on Chikubu Island and the shape of the lake is similar to that of the biwa, her favorite instrument."